apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 HTTP Data Requests
 ------------------
-Data is provided to HTTP requests via the threadsafe shared data objects (see `Shared Data`_).
+Data is provided to HTTP requests via the thread-safe shared data objects (see `Shared Data`_).
 These objects are closed in lambdas created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``.
-This is called by the Ops Config Manager when it recreates the HTTP server.
+This is called by the Ops Configuration Manager when it recreates the HTTP server.
 Each HTTP endpoint is mapped to a function which closes around the shared data objects it needs, and takes the request data it needs (such as query parameters).
 Each endpoint function resides in its own file in ``traffic_monitor/datareq/``.
 Because each Go HTTP routing function must be a ``http.HandlerFunc``, wrapper functions take the endpoint functions and return ``http.HandlerFunc`` functions which call them, and which are stored in the dispatch map, to be registered with the HTTP server.

 Shared Data
 -----------
 Processed and aggregated data must be shared between the end of the stat and health processing pipelines, and HTTP requests.
 The CSP paradigm of idiomatic Go does not work efficiently with storing and sharing state.
 While not idiomatic Go, shared mutexed data structures are faster and simpler than CSP manager microthreads for each data object.

-Traffic Monitor has many threadsafe shared data types and objects.
+Traffic Monitor has many thread-safe shared data types and objects.
 All shared data objects can be seen in ``manager/manager.go:Start()``, where they are created and passed to the various pipeline stage microthreads that need them.
 Their respective types all include the word ``Threadsafe``, and can be found in ``traffic_monitor/threadsafe/`` as well as, for dependency reasons, various appropriate directories.

-Currently, all Threadsafe shared data types use mutexes.
+Currently, all thread-safe shared data types use mutexes.
 In the future, these could be changed to lock-free or wait-free structures, if the performance needs outweighed the readability and correctness costs.
 They could also easily be changed to internally be manager microthreads and channels, if being idiomatic were deemed more important than readability or performance.

 Formatting Conventions
 ======================